nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 * Try to produce unlikely ideas

-In [Creativity](https://amzn.to/3p14JkC), Cleese encourages us to "make an imaginative leap", but warns us that "the bigger the leap, the longer the creative period is likely to be.”

-Hamming
+Richard W. Hamming reminds us that this, and creativity in general, is an iterative process:

-“The false starts and false solutions often sharpen the next approach you try.
-YOu now know how not to do it!
+> The false starts and false solutions often sharpen the next approach you try.
+You now know how not to do it!
 You have a smaller number of approaches left to explore.
-You have a better idea of what will not work and possibly why it will not work.”
+You have a better idea of what will not work and possibly why it will not work.

-Know When to Fold ‘Em
+But, he also counsels us to "know when to fold ‘em:"

-“If you cannot drop a wrong problem, then the first time you meet one you will be stuk with it for the rest of your career.”
+> If you cannot drop a wrong problem, then the first time you meet one you will be stuck with it for the rest of your career.

 #### Choosing a Special Domain

-Find your domain and make a singular committment to it.
+The final, and perhaps most important TODO, is to find your domain and make a singular commitment to it.

-Csziksenmihalyi
+Csziksenmihalyi TODO:

-TODO
-“As culture evolves, it becomes increasingly difficult to master more than one domain of knowledge.
-Therefore, it follows, as culture evolves, specialized knowledge will be favored over generalized knowledge.”
+> As culture evolves, it becomes increasingly difficult to master more than one domain of knowledge.
+Therefore, it follows, as culture evolves, specialized knowledge will be favored over generalized knowledge.

-Being in the Right Place
+In some domains, this is also a matter of being in the right place at the right time.
+According to Csziksenmihalyi:

-“The right milieu is important in more ways than one.
-It can affect the production of novelty as well as its acceptance; therefore, it is not surprising that creative individuals tend to gravitate toward centers of vital activity, where their work has the chance of succeeding.”
+> The right milieu is important in more ways than one.
+It can affect the production of novelty as well as its acceptance; therefore, it is not surprising that creative individuals tend to gravitate toward centers of vital activity, where their work has the chance of succeeding.

-The place where one lives is important for three reasons
+The place where one lives is important for three reasons:

-* “...one must be in a position to acss the domain in which one plans to work.”
+* “one must be in a position to acss the domain in which one plans to work”

 * “novel stimulation is not evenly distributed”